-- A. All vacations shall be taken with the prior approval of the Police Chief.
-Whenever possible, vacation preference will be based on seniority within rank and assignment.
+All vacations shall be taken with the prior approval of the Police Chief.
+Whenever possible, vacation preference will be based on seniority.
 Vacation shall be scheduled so as to meet the operating requirements of the City and the preference of the employees.
-Denial of vacation leave shall be for just cause and not mere inconvenience. - В. Annual vacation is defined as any vacation scheduled during the scheduling rotation described in this section.
-Beginning February 1st of each year annual vacations of up to four (4) consecutive weeks may be requested and shall be by seniority within each rank and by assignment.
+Denial of vacation leave shall be for just cause and not mere inconvenience.
+Beginning February 1st of each year, annual vacations of up to four (4) consecutive weeks may be requested and shall be by seniority.
 Once each covered employee has the opportunity to choose a vacation, the vacation list shall be rotated in the same manner two (2) more times.
 Each employee may choose a maximum of two (2) additional weeks during each rotation.
 A maximum of six (6) weeks vacation may be requested in the three sign-up rotations.
 Annual vacations shall be scheduled by March 31 of each year.
 No more than three (3) separate blocks of time may be used as annual vacation.
 After March 31, there shall be no bumping of scheduled vacations.
 The vacation period for scheduling will be from April 1 to March 31 of the next year.
-Requested time off for other than annual vacations shall be submitted no sooner than 30 days prior to the day requested and will be on a first come, first serve basis.
-Except in emergencies once a request is granted, it shall not subsequently be denied.
+Requested time off for other than annual vacations shall be submitted no sooner than 30 days prior to the day requested and will be on a first come, first served basis.